snowdj/bradonomics.github.io/_posts/2013-02-07-education-of-millionaires-summary.md

 ---
 layout: book
 title: The Education of Millionaires — Book Summary
-headline: The Education of Millionaires — Book Summary
-modified:
+headline:
+sub-heading:
-excerpt: My summary of Micheal Ellsberg's book The Education of Millionaires.
+description: My summary of Micheal Ellsberg's book The Education of Millionaires.
-category: Reading List
+category: reading list
-tags: [Books, Careers]
-teaser:
 book:
   title: The Education of Millionaires
   author: Micheal Ellsberg
   cover: The-Education-of-Millionaires.jpg
 amazon: http://amzn.com/B0052RDJFE?tag=bnomics-20
+permalink:
 ---

 I read an article by Micheal Ellsberg called [8 Steps to Getting What You Want...
 Without Formal Credentials](http://www.fourhourworkweek.com/blog/2011/09/29/8-steps-to-getting-what-you-want-without-formal-credentials/) when it was first published in September of 2011.
 At the time it didn't have much affect on me.
 A few weeks ago a friend recommended the article and I read it again.
 This time I was ready to hear Ellsberg's message.
 The book reviews on bradonomics are largely from the advice he gives in that article so I thought it fitting to read and summarize his book.